helkey/url-shorten/README.md

 to scale resources, should allow this URL shortener implementation to scale to high levels of use.

-### URL Encoding
-In this URL shortening architecture, shortened URLs will be constructed with characters a-z, A-Z, and 0-9, for a total of 62 different characters
-(the same character set used by Bit.ly for shortening).

-The system goal of 200 URL shortening request/sec means over a 5 year period the expected number of shortening requests is:

-    200 * 60sec * 60min * 24hr * 365day * 5year ~ 32 billion requests

-Assuming an overcapacity ratio of 20x to make adversarial scanning of the URL space less attractive, requires ~3.2 trillion URLs available, which can be encoded using 7 characters (taken from the 62 character set).

-#### gRPC
-Used for network communication for its error handling.

 ### System Capacity Scalability
 The system design should be scalable to handle more success than budgeted.